-Offering costs consist of legal, accounting, underwriting fees and other costs incurred through the balance sheet date that are directly related to the Initial Public Offering.
-Offering costs amounting to \$13,646,111 were charged to stockholders' equity upon the completion of the Initial Public Offering, and \$683,466 of the offering costs were related to the warrant liabilities and charged to the statement of operations.
+Offering costs consist of legal, accounting, underwriting fees and other costs incurred through the Initial Public Offering balance sheet date that were directly related to the Initial Public Offering.
+Offering costs were allocated to the separable financial instruments issued in the Initial Public Offering based on a relative fair value basis, compared to total proceeds received.
+Offering costs allocated to warrant liabilities were expensed as incurred in the condensed statement of operations.
+Offering costs associated with the Class A common stock issued were charged to stockholders' equity upon the completion of the Initial Public Offering.